Two Rutgers students create crowdfunding platform for college expenses

 “We kind of view that as a pipeline to employment opportunity,” she said.

-Jackson said many different corporations want to sponsor different kinds of people and by tapping into that, PeduL can help give their students get a taste of the corporate world before they actually enter it.
+Jackson said many different corporations want to sponsor different kinds of people and by tapping into that, PeduL can help give students a taste of the corporate world before they actually enter it.

 While only just launching last month, PeduL already has some active campaigns.